If like me, you’re nostalgic for summer light, long vacation days, walks on the beach, and lying on the sand with a good book in your hand...

-If I say Claude Monet, you say Waterlilies!
+If I say, Claude Monet, you say waterlilies!
 Impressionism!
-Monet or Manet?!
+Monet or Manet?
 Well, this time we would like to talk to you about a part of Monet’s work that normally receives less attention than the world-renowned paintings.
-Please, allow us to introduce to you his caricature production.
+Please, allow us to introduce you to his caricature production.

 When I state that this part of Monet’s work has received less attention, I mean people are usually less aware of it.
 Naturally, we understand why, given that it competes against those beautiful, floating flowery pads.
 However, there is a great deal to learn about the artist and his history by looking at the selection of drawings we are presenting today.

 Claude Oscar Monet was born in 1840 in Paris, a place that would inevitably call him back, exercising its undisputed allure.
 When the child was about five years old, the family moved to Normandy, to a village called Le Havre.
-His father wished for him a place in the family grocery and ship chandling business, but Claude Oscar had something else in mind!
-When he turned eleven, supported by his mother, he entered the local art school.
+His father wished for him a place in the family grocery and ship handling business, but Claude Oscar had something else in mind!
+When he turned 11, supported by his mother, he entered the local art school.
 He attended classes in Le Havre for about four years.

 During his stay in Normandy, he met Eugène Boudin, a French artist who loved painting seascapes.
 He became a mentor and a friend.
-In fact, it was he who introduced the ‘Impressionist to be’ to the very dear concept of painting outdoors, en plein air.
+In fact, it was he who introduced the “Impressionist to be” to the very dear concept of painting outdoors, en plein air.

-While attending courses, Claude started drawing caricatures of his classmates and teachers.
+While attending courses, Monet started drawing caricatures of his classmates and teachers.
 When not in school, he sketched traders and citizens of Le Havre.
 The first caricatures he made that we know of are all dated between 1855 and 1857.

-“As a child, on my school notebooks, while following – badly – classes, I devoted myself with excellent results to caricature”Claude Monet, artist’s letters.
+As a child, on my school notebooks, while following – badly – classes, I devoted myself with excellent results to caricature.

 So, by his own admission, Claude Monet was no teacher’s pet.
 To me, learning that he wasn’t academically inclined doesn’t really surprise!
 We should consider that he not only took part but played a leading role in one of the most renowned revolutions of technique in the whole history of art.
 It could be regarded as cohesive behavior towards a rigid and structured system.

-“At fifteen, I was well known in Le Havre as a caricaturist.
+At fifteen, I was well known in Le Havre as a caricaturist.
 My reputation was so established that I received enquiries of satirical portraits from all sides.
 The abundance of commissions and the insufficient subsidies that my mother generously donated inspired me with a bold decision, which obviously shocked my family: I got paid for the portraits. […] In one month my clientele doubled. […].
-Had I gone on like that, I would be a millionaire today.”Claude Monet, artist’s letters.
+Had I gone on like that, I would be a millionaire today.

-In a way, caricature came to life when prehistoric human beings felt the need to express themselves and draw, paint, sculpt.
-If we think of one of those female figures carved in stone, all hips and bosom, but no face, we can allow the term ‘caricature’ to embrace that, too.
+In a way, caricature came to life when prehistoric human beings felt the need to express themselves and draw, paint, and sculpt.
+If we think of one of those female figures carved in stone, all hips and bosom, but no face, we can allow the term “caricature” to embrace that, too.
 Attributes and features are exaggerated to better suggest ideas.
 In this case: fertility, procreation.
 One honorable example would be the Venus of Willendorf, among many others.

 The genre of caricature went through different phases, reshaped and molded by people, according to the needs and sensibilities of different times.
 Already Egyptians, Greeks, and Romans all had a go at portraying well-known characters in embarrassing moments of their everyday life.
-The humor, the satirical purpose, having a laugh at somebody else’s peculiarities is clearly an evergreen human trait!
+The humor, the satirical purpose, and having a laugh at somebody else’s peculiarities is clearly an evergreen human trait!

 It makes me smile to think how many critics of the late 19th century turned up their noses and spat in disdain at the Impressionists, a groundbreaking group of artists, for not bothering to draw first!
 Especially because, to some observers, it suggested inadequacy, a mere lack of skill on the artists’ part.
 Today we understand that it was instead a shrewd aesthetic choice, to crown color as king.
 To elect it as the vector of immediacy.